 Since the 1930's, FMA has seen continual growth and improvement.
 Additional land was purchased by the City of Hailey and Blaine County to meet the business challenges created by the development of the air service industry.
 In particular, the evolution of private and commercial aircraft, which have generally become larger and faster, necessitated changes to meet Federal Aviation Administration (FAA) design standards.
 Changes in the local economy, mostly attributable to a favorable resort environment and the growth of the travel and tourism industry, also drove the need for upgrades and expansion.

 Friedman Memorial Airport does not comply with FAA design standards for many of the larges planes using the Airport.
 For a number of years, the Friedman Memorial Airport Authority was moving down a path towards a replacement airport.
 In August of 2011, the FAA suspended the Environmental Impact Study that was to help determine a location for the new airport citing cost and environmental concerns.
 The FAA instructed the FMAA to go to work with the community to determine a path forward.
 AFter nearly six months of public meetings, the FMAA announced a dual path forward: exploring fixes to Friedman in the short term, while continuing to pursue a replacement airport for the long term.
-The progress on these two paths are regularly updated under the Airport Solutions section.

 The short answer is: No. Owners of public airports, which accept federal grants for improvements, have limited control over who can use the Airport and an obligation to accommodate demand to the maximum extent possible.
 That extent is generally determined by the FAA.